 - Miscellaneous: Examples include limiting intake of foods/liquids/medications which may disrupt a restful sleep

-What are some common sleep disorder in children?
+What are some common sleep disorders in children?

 The University of Michigan's Sleep Disorders program includes five issues that may be disruptive of good sleep practices.
 These include: